 Create a Website Account - Manage notification subscriptions, save form progress and more.

-Updated January 13, 2023
+Updated April 17, 2023

 While these FAQs include expected frequently asked questions, the City will add to it as additional questions come in from the community.

-Visit the East North Bend Water Update webpage for graphics that illustrate the City of North Bend and Sallal Water Association's current water supply systems, as well as the two different options for a future system - a water supply agreement and system consolidation: East North Bend Water Update | North Bend, WA - Official Website.
+Visit the East North Bend Water Update webpage for graphics that illustrate how the WSA would work, if approved, by the City and Sallal: East North Bend Water Update | North Bend, WA - Official Website.

 Yes, the City has successfully reached agreements with Seattle Public Utilities to share water, and with the City of Snoqualmie to share municipal services, such as police and public works.
 In addition, the City has agreements in place with other utilities including Tanner Electric, Puget Sound Energy, and more.

 A WSA benefits City and Sallal customers for the following reasons:

 The WSA does not change the governance structure of either the City or Sallal.